-Upon hearing of Moreno's assassination, we immediately traveled to Colombia, got in touch with Moreno's relatives, and met with dozens of Colombian, Latin American and international journalists.
+21,22 y 23 ft Upon hearing of Moreno's assassination, we immediately traveled to Colombia, got in touch with Moreno's relatives, and met with dozens of Colombian, Latin American and international journalists.
 A few days later, we gathered them during the Gabo Festival in Bogotá, a yearly event that celebrates and promotes Ibero-American journalism.
-On 23 October 2022 the last day of the festival On 23 October 2022, the last day of the festival, 30 journalists decided to join forces to pursue Rafael's unfinished work and formally launch the Rafael Project.
-It is the first time Forbidden Stories continues the work of a journalist based on the information he had protected through the SafeBox Network. #NOSUNENI ASHISTORIA 21,22 y 2301
+On 23 October 2022, the last day of the festival, 30 journalists decided to join forces to pursue Rafael's unfinished work and formally launch the Rafael Project.
+It is the first time Forbidden Stories continues the work of a journalist based on the information he had protected through the SafeBox Network. #NOSIMENI ASHISTORIA: